SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Kong Chow Temple

-The Kong Chow is one of the most important Chinese Temples in Chinatown SF.
+The Kong Chow is one of the most important Chinese temples in Chinatown SF.
 The original one was built in the mid-1800s.
 However, it was destroyed by the 1906 earthquake and fire that devastated San Francisco.

 The entrance to the Kong Chow Temple in SF's Chinatown District